 5) Reed College, Oregon

-It follows the Honors Principle, similar to Quaker colleges.
-Students receive lengthy commentaries in the form of evaluations.
-Has the highest percentage of grads from a liberal arts college opting for PhDs in the future.
 ‘The Multicultural Resource Center’ celebrates student and teacher diversity through events, lectures, etc. There are six ‘language houses’ and each gets a native speaker.
 ‘Paideia’ is a weeklong program of non-credit, alternative classes such as how to speak with a French accent to the history of Batman.
 Tons of students participate in SEEDS (Students for Education, Empowerment, and Direct Service).
+Reed College

 6) Bard College, New York

-Students can also devise their own syllabus from their tutorial and find a professor to sponsor it.
+Students can also devise their syllabus from their tutorial and find a professor to sponsor it.
 Also, Bard allows you to take an Entrance Examination where students demonstrate their academic ability by submitting four 2500-word essays that get graded by profs.

 Apart from these, other alternative colleges are Hamilton College, Occidental College, and Prescott College.

-If you’d like to design your own path, need extensive teacher support, love student activism, are non-conforming, or have unique interests, do consider these amazing alternative colleges where you’re driven to make a change!
+If you’d like to design your path, need extensive teacher support, love student activism, are non-conforming, or have unique interests, do consider these amazing alternative colleges where you’re driven to make a change!